-Fortify CloudScan-related functionality in Fortify Software Security Center 16.10 and later versions requires an updated CloudScan Controller and sensors.
+Fortify CloudScan-related functionality in Fortify Software Security Center requires an updated CloudScan Controller and sensors.
 If you do not need sensor metrics, you can use sensor versions earlier than version 16.10.
 You can use existing Fortify CloudScan clients without limiting functionality (unless you want to specify that a scan request from a client target a specific sensor pool).
+If you need remote translation and scan functionality, use CloudScan client, sensor, and Controller version 19.1.0 or later.